eisenjulian/nlp_estimator_tutorial/blog.md

 ### Creating a custom estimator

 As seen in previous blog posts, the `tf.estimator` framework provides a high-level API for training machine learning models, defining `train()`, `evaluate()` and `predict()` operations, handling checkpointing, loading, initializing, serving, building the graph and the session out of the box.
 One the many benefits it provides is that the same code will be able to run on CPUs, GPUs and even in a distributed setup.
 There is a small family of pre-made estimators, like the ones we used earlier, but it's most likely that you will need to build your own.
-[This](https://www.tensorflow.org/extend/estimators) guide contains a thorough explanation on how to do this.
+[This](https://www.tensorflow.org/extend/estimators) guide contains a thorough explanation of how to do this.

 Writing a custom estimator means writing a `model_fn(features, labels, mode)`.
 The first step will be mapping the features into our embedding layer: